WGSA members can enter their work in fifteen (14) different categories. Click on a category to find out more information:

 - Screenplays and Scripts may be submitted in any one of the official South African languages.
 Screenplays for FAS entries will only be accepted in English or French.

 - Entrants may enter more than one work per category, but only one episode per TV series.
 They may submit entries from more than one TV series.
+In the case of an unproduced television screenplay, the entry must be the pilot episode.

 - Both Produced and Unproduced screenplays and script are eligible.